Alice Ivy: Early life

-Annika Schmarsel was born in 1993 to West German immigrants who settled in Geelong in 1987.
-Annika also has a younger brother.
+Annika Schmarsel was born and raised in Geelong, Victoria to German immigrants who settled there in 1987.
+"German was my first language.
+In kindie I was the German girl who couldn't speak a word of English, so I had to learn."

 At the age of twelve, on a family trip to Germany, Schmarsel's grandmother taught her guitar chords while her uncle taught her how to play "Smoke on the Water" by Deep Purple.
 During high school a year later, she was a member of a 25-member soul big band and on-going music project, The Sweethearts.
 In 2014, Schmarsel moved to Melbourne to study for a music industry degree at RMIT University, and was introduced to the music software Ableton.
 She learnt about influential electronic producers including the late J Dilla.

 Music career

 2015–2018: Early years and I'm Dreaming

 On 3 January 2015, Annika Schmarsel under the alias 'Alice Ivy', released her debut single "Charlie".
 On 14 April, she released her next single "Mean Man's Bite" featuring guest vocals from Chloe Beckwith.
 On 26 June, Alice Ivy released her single "Paint Me Blue" again featuring vocals by Chloe Beckwith.
 On 13 November, Alice Ivy released the single "Walk On" featuring Indigo Fly.

 On 25 January 2016, Alice Ivy released her single "Touch" featuring guest vocals by Georgia van Etten, a music video was released on 8 February animated by James Thompson and Bill Presser.
 On 23 June, she released "Almost Here" featuring vocals by RaRa.
 The two singles quickly became her most popular, having collectively amassed over 3,000,000 streams on Spotify.
 Alice Ivy then performed a five-date tour to promote the two singles in July.
 On 2 September, Alice Ivy remixed "Float" by Thomston.

 In March 2017, she released her single "Get Me a Drink" featuring E^ST and Charlie Threads, it became her first track to be added to high rotation on Triple J. The Age placed the track at #8 in their "Best Songs Of 2017".
 On 21 April, she remixed "Beat the Keeper" by Taj Ralph.
 On 26 May, Alice Ivy remixed "Kate's Bed" by Huntly.
 In September, after signing a deal with Australian record label Dew Process she released "Be Friends" featuring guest vocals from Tim de Cotta and Caseaux O.S.L.O.
 On 22 September, Alice Ivy released a remix of "West" by Lakyn.
 On 10 November, Alice Ivy remixed the track "Life Goes On" by E^ST. On 12 December, a music video was released for her track "Be Friends".